gdfa-ugr/github/imminent/climate/docs/index.rst

-.. protocol documentation master file, created by sphinx-quickstart on Tue Oct 24 18:53:14 2017.
+.. imminent documentation master file, created by sphinx-quickstart on Tue Oct 24 18:53:14 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to protocol's documentation!
+Welcome to imminent's documentation!
 ====================================

 .. toctree::